jeftegoes/AwsOverview/Management & Governance/AWS Config.md

 - **AWS Config** provides **AWS managed rules**, which are predefined, customizable rules that AWS Config uses to evaluate whether our AWS resources comply with common best practices.
   ![AWS Managed Rules](/Images/Management%20&%20Governance/AWSConfigManagedRules.png)

+## 9.1.
+Important rules

+- `access-keys-rotated`
+  - Checks if active IAM access keys are rotated (changed) within the number of days specified in maxAccessKeyAge.
+  - The rule is NON_COMPLIANT if access keys are not rotated within the specified time period.
+  - The default value is 90 days.
+- `ec2-instance-profile-attached`
+  - This rule specifically checks if EC2 instances have an associated instance profile.